Hagfish: As food

 In most of the world, hagfish are not often eaten.
 But in Korea, the hagfish is a valued food, where it is generally skinned, coated in spicy sauce, and grilled over charcoal or stir-fried.
 It is especially popular in the southern port cities of the peninsula, such as Busan and coastal cities in South Gyeongsang Province.

-Due to their being eaten in Korea, most hagfish caught for food elsewhere in the world is fished with intent of being exported to South Korea.
-The inshore hagfish, found in the Northwest Pacific, is eaten in Japan and South Korea.
+Due to their value in Korean cuisine, most hagfish caught for food elsewhere in the world is fished with intent of being exported to South Korea.
+The inshore hagfish, found in the northwest Pacific, is eaten in Japan and South Korea.
 As hagfish slime binds vast amounts of liquid even at low temperatures, it was proposed as an energy-saving alternative for the production of tofu that does not require heating.

 In textiles

 The hagfish slime threads can be used as ultra-strong fiber for clothing.
 Douglas Fudge, of Chapman University, has conducted research in this area.